Structural Chirality and Natural Optical Activity across the $\alpha$-to-$\beta$ Phase Transition in SiO$_2$ and AlPO$_4$ from first-principles: Results

 Moving now to the case of AlPO$_4$ crystal and when studying its $P6_4$22 phase, we can observe a similar crystal structure to that of the $P6_2$22 of SiO$_2$~\cite{Schwarzenbach-66,Muraoka-97} with the exception that the $c$-axis is essentially doubled due to the ordering of Al + P over the atom sites (as discussed below).
 The crystal structure is shown in Fig.~\ref{Fig:fig3}.
 The calculated structural data of the converged AlPO$_4$ $P6_4$22 structure can be found in Table~\ref{tab:dataAlPO4}.
 Similarly to the previous SiO$_2$ case, we also obtain an unstable phonon mode at the $\Gamma$ point of the right-handed high-symmetry phase with an amplitude of $63i$ cm$^{-1}$ and the irrep $\Gamma_3$~\cite{Muraoka-97}.
 This $\Gamma_3$ mode, hence, gives the link between the right-handed high-symmetry and the left-handed low-symmetry chiral phases, again similarly to the case of SiO$_2$ but with doubled cell along the z direction.
-The condensation and relaxation of the eigenvector of this $\Gamma_3$ unstable mode gives, in this case, an energy gain of $\Delta E=-155$ meV per 18 atoms unit cell, which is comparable to SiO$_2$ when normalized to the number of atoms.
+The condensation and relaxation of the eigenvector of this $\Gamma_3$ unstable mode gives, in this case, an energy gain of $\Delta E=-155$ meV per 18-atom unit cell, which is comparable to SiO$_2$ when normalized to the number of atoms.
 The relaxed structure we obtain is fully consistent with previous works~\cite{Thong-79,Schwarzenbach-66}.

-Similar conclusions to those drawn in the previous example can be reached by analyzing the distortion induced by the $\Gamma_3$ mode, which causes in-plane displacements of the Al and P atoms and both in-plane and out-of-plane displacements of the O atoms as in the case of the quartz crystal.
+Similar conclusions to those drawn in the previous example can be reached by analyzing the distortion induced by the $\Gamma_3$ mode, which causes in-plane displacements of the Al and P atoms and both in-plane and out-of-plane displacements of the O atoms as in the case of the quartz crystal (see Table.~\ref{tab:dataAlPO42}).
 The symmetry adapted mode decomposition gives amplitudes of 0.08~\AA~ for the $\Gamma_1$ irrep and 1.57~\AA~ for the $\Gamma_3$ irrep.

 Hence, we found with our calculations that both SiO$_2$ and AlPO$_4$ have an unstable phonon mode in their high-symmetry $P6_4$22 (or, respectively, $P6_2$22) chiral phase that drives the phase transition towards the lower temperature chiral structure $P3_1$21 (or $P3_2$21).
 We will now examine the connection between these phase transitions and their optical activity.